>> Looking for school supply lists, school fees, back to school events, or enrollment information? Click here!

 M-F: Doors open at 8:30 a.m.; classes run 8:45 a.m. to 3:55 p.m.

 PLEASE NOTE: Students will not be allowed into the building before the building opening times stated above.
-Walkers and car-riders should not arrive at the building early unless they are prepared to wait outside and safely distance themselves from others.
+Walkers and car-riders should not arrive at the building early unless they are prepared to wait outside.

 Is there before- and after-school care available?

 For the 2023-24 school year, the YMCA will continue to provide latchkey, holiday and emergency childcare.
 If you want to use these services, you must register and make payment arrangements with the YMCA.
 Call 765-664-0544 for more information

 Quarantine requirements do remain in place for those testing positive for COVID-19: